gbrks/docker-syncthing/README.md

 docker run -d --name=syncthing \
   --restart=on-failure:20 \
   -v /opt/appdata/syncthing:/config \
-  -v /opt/appdata/syncmounts:/sync \
+  -v /<host sync folder>:/sync/<sync folder> \
   -p 8384:8384/tcp \
   -p 22000:22000/tcp \
   -p 21025:21025/udp \
   gbrks/syncthing
 ```

+## Container User
+The container will by default run as the user with uid 1000, if this is not suitable, it can be run as the root user by including ```-u="root"``` in the docker ```run``` command.
+Ensure /opt/appdata/syncthing/ (or other mapped folder) on the host is read/writable by the syncthing user

+## Sync folder
-On initial run, a default share will be established at /sync.
+On initial run, a default share will be established at /...
 This should be removed, as it will point to your sync root directory.
-Bind mount any individual paths into this directory, and set them up as shares.

-For example:
-mount --bind /path/to/sync1 /opt/appdata/syncmounts/sync1
-mount --bind /path/to/sync2 /opt/appdata/syncmounts/sync2